tkareine/jquery-mu/README.md

 * `loadWith`, a function returning an element to be shown when the search is on.

-For more options, see the source and tests in `spec/spec.jquery.mu.searchform.js`.
+For more options, see the source and examples in the `examples` directory.

 Legal notes